hdmf-dev/hdmf-schema-language/source/description.rst

 Compound data types are essentially a ``struct``, i.e., the data type is a composition of several primitive types.
 This is useful to specify complex types, e.g., for storage of complex numbers consisting of a real and imaginary components, vectors or tensors, as well to create table-like data structures.
-Compond data types are created by defining a list of the form:
+Compound data types are created by defining a list of the form:

 .. code-block:: yaml